ocadotechnology/mistifi/README.md

 Goals:
 - Highly scalable
 - Easy to use & maintain
-- Able to interface to the fullest with all Mist URIs
+- Able to interface to the fullest with all Mist API URIs

 # Installation